delton137/delton137.github.io/_posts/2013-03-02-what-the-heck-is-this-stuff.md

 layout: post
 guid: http://moreisdifferent.wordpress.com/?p=1244
 permalink: /2013/03/02/what-the-heck-is-this-stuff/
-categories:
+categories: nootropics
-  - Uncategorized

 ---
-## [An analysis of Cellucor C4 Extreme Pre-workout dietary supplement w/ NO3 technology]
+# An analysis of Cellucor C4 Extreme Pre-workout dietary supplement w/ NO3 technology

 A few days ago I stopped by the local GNC to buy some whey protein.
 In retrospect I partially wish I had just bought it online, as I would have probably saved a few dollars and avoided a sequence of awkward exchanges with the store owner.